Example response header

 Async accepted response (HTTP 202)

-Long-running operations — enrichment with asyncPreferred: true, content generation for complex prompts, and deep research — are accepted immediately and processed in the background.
+Long-running operations — batch enrichment, search, and deep research — are accepted immediately and processed in the background.
 The response contains everything you need to poll for the result.

 // HTTP 202 — async job accepted